zobront/token-ping/README.md

 Each of the functions take 1 required argument and 2 optional arguments:

 - `address` (required): The address of the contract you'd like to connect to.
 - `providerOrSigner` (optional): If you don't want to use the ethersjs default provider, you can create your own and add it here.
-If you use a signer, the contract instances you create will be able to perform write functions as well as view functions.
+If you use a signer, the contract instances you create will be able to perform transactions as well as view functions.
 - `chainId` (optional): The ID of the chain the contract lives on.
 Defaults to 1 for mainnet

 ## ERC20 Methods